AntonisAgap/Eestec-CTF/README.md

 # Eestec_CTF
-Challenges and solves I made for the Eestec CTF
+Challenges and solves I created for the EEStech 2021 Hacking competition.